-Relationship between Motivations and Attitude of the Students and Performance in TLE relationship between motivations and attitudes and the performance of students in TLE is accepted.
+Relationship between Motivations and Attitude of the Students and Performance in TLE

+Table 8 shows that motivations (a=.679) and attitude (a=.108) had significance values greater than .05. thus, the null hypothesis that there is no significant relationship between motivations and attitudes and the performance of students in TLE is accepted.
 Motivations and attitudes have no significant bearing on performance in TLE.
-This finding negated the finding of Corpuz (2009) that there was a significant relationship between school motivation and academic performance and the study of Kloosterman (2006), which showed that there is a significant positive relation of motivation in the performance of Technology and Livelihood Education subjects.
+This finding negated the finding of Corpuz (2009) that there was significant relationship school motivation and academic performance and the study of Kloosterman (2006) which showed that there is a significant positive relation of motivation in the performance of Technology and Livelihood Education subjects.